VladimirKalachikhin/netAIS/README.md

 Suitable for fishing, regatta and collective water recreation.

 ![scheme](screenshots/art.png)
 Software use [TOR](torproject.org) as a communication environment, so it works smoothly via mobile internet and public wi-fi.
+Spatial info gets via [gpsd](https://gpsd.io/).
 Alpha-version works only with [GaladrielMap](http://galadrielmap.hs-yachten.at/) chart plotter at now, sorry.

 ## Features